Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Does Infrared Sauna Burn Fat?
-According to a Doctor

-Here’s what my research revealed.
+Here is what my research has unveiled.

 Quick Summary